sk91/simple-node-test/Readme.md

 Requirements
 ------------
-You should have mongodb installed and node installed.
+You should have mongodb and node installed.
 For remote mongo db you can start with MONGOHG_URL env var defined with your connection string.

 Install: